The triple approach

 3) The BSS monitors all boat-related risks and reports on any trends, local hot-spots and any critical groups.

-The navigation authorities' minimum safety requirements are represented by the BSS Requirements are there to help support the navigation or harbour authorities’ duties of care associated with specific hazards that can be exported beyond the confines of a boat to affect other people or property nearby that boat.
+The navigation authorities' Boat Safety Standards (minimum reasonable safety standards) are represented by the BSS Safety Standards are there to help support the navigation or harbour authorities’ duties of care associated with specific hazards that can be exported beyond the confines of a boat to affect other people or property nearby that boat.
 These hazards are typically the effects of fire, explosion and pollution from engines or sewage.

-On privately owned and managed craft in personal use the requirements are split into eight subject areas
+On privately owned and managed craft in personal use the Standards are split into eight subject areas

 Permanently installed fuel systems and fixed engines